Dynjashik/MSP4-Webshop/README.md

 ### Media

-Image for background, product images were taken from:
+All products, its pictures, description and prices were taken from [Amazon.com](https://amazon.com/) and [Target.com](https://target.com/)

 Logo of the website in navigation menu is created by Darya, using the image from the source [freedesignfile.com](https://freedesignfile.com/367673-baby-hero-logo-vector/)